 Official site: http://www.exploratorium.edu

-4. Marvel at the Colorful Underwater World at the Aquarium of the Bay
+4. Admire the Sea Life at the Aquarium of the Bay

 For a close-up view of sharks, stingrays, and sea stars, kids can head to the Touch the Bay exhibit.
 A group of playful river otters always thrill the young visitors.